Timothy-L-Baron/Timothy-L-Baron.github.io/project2.md

 ## Consonant and Vowel Counter

 **Project description:**
-An original program that takes as input somebody's name and outputs the number of vowels and consonants.
-It also outputs a magic word created by randomly shuffling the letters of the person's name
+This program takes user input (asking for book genre) and returns a book suggestion (title and author).
+The data used for book selection is stored in a spreadsheet called book_data.csv.
+The program case insensitive to user input. and returns an error message if they do not pick one of the available genres.

 ### Program Code: